FAQ'S

 Q. I like to get a new ball at the USBC tournament every year.
 Is this a good idea?

 A. It’s okay if they can match your drilling specifications exactly.
 Most of the time, however, this is not the case.
-Customers have to bring them in to get replugged and redrilled later.
+Customers have to bring them in to get plugged and redrilled later.
 Also, pricing at these shops is usually no different than your local shops.

-Q. What if my grip on a ball that you drilled just doesn’t feel right even weeks or months after I had it drilled?
+Q. What if my grip on a ball that you drilled just doesn’t feel right weeks or even months after I had it drilled?

 A. Bring it back and we’ll evaluate and change it if necessary at no charge to you.
 Most bowlers have a range of spans and grip layouts that can be correct and comfortable.
 Any Pro-Shop that claims they can drill the perfect grip the first time every time is not being truthful.
 Remember, every ball driller has their opinion about how a ball should be drilled.
 Sometimes we let the opinion of the customer influence our work.
 Many bowlers can pick up almost any ball that fits their fingers and throw it okay for awhile.
 We drill grips that allow you to throw well for as many games as possible at the greatest comfort.
 We guarantee our work!